 1845 – Amédée Bonnet published the first cadaveric studies for the mechanism of knee ligament injuries

-1879 – Paul Segond repeated the work of Bonnet and demonstrated (in 17 of 38 experiments with cadavers) that internal rotation of the tibia with the knee in flexion results in tension on the lateral joint capsule of the knee at its midpoint where a pearly, fibrous, resistant band of tissue, the lateral capsular ligament (LCL), produces an avulsion fracture of the lateral tibia.
-Segond described a small bony avulsion on the lateral tibial plateau and commented that:
+1879 – Paul Segond acknowledged and repeated the work of Bonnet.
+He demonstrated (in 17 of 38 experiments with cadavers) that internal rotation of the tibia with the knee in flexion results in tension on the lateral joint capsule of the knee at its midpoint where a pearly, fibrous, resistant band of tissue (the lateral capsular ligament (LCL)), produces an avulsion fracture of the lateral tibia.
+Segond described the small bony avulsion on the lateral tibial plateau and commented that:

-Segond went on to describe signs and symptoms of cruciate rupture:
+Segond went on to describe signs and symptoms of anterior cruciate rupture:

 Segond fracture examples